Specialists for Blocked Drains

 How long does it take to fix it?

 A standard drain is usually quite a quick fix.
 You can pour hot water and a DIY solution down it, wait 30 minutes for it to dissolve, and then pour regular cold water down to flush it out.
 A DIY solution might include baking soda and vinegar or even just boiling water.
-So, all told, you can fix a drain in less than an hour.
-But this only applies to drains that can be easily fixed, not the more heavy duty blockages.
+So, all told, you can fix it in less than an hour.
+But this only applies to those that can be easily fixed, not the more heavy duty blockages.

-If you have a drain that is blocked in multiple areas or have a blockage that is far down the pipes, then you’ll need to use more sophisticated tools.
+If you have the blockage in multiple areas or have a blockage that is far down the pipes, then you’ll need to use more sophisticated tools.
 The main tool here is the hydrojet.
 This will power wash all blockages away and may take around 1 – 3 hours.
-The drain camera inspection can also take 1 – 3 hours if required, though it depends on the complexity of the piping system and how long the affected area is.
-Generally, speaking, most drains can be fixed within 4 hours.
+The camera inspection can also take 1 – 3 hours if required, though it depends on the complexity of the piping system and how long the affected area is.
+Generally, speaking, most sewers can be fixed within 4 hours.

 Why should I choose Reed Plumbing?